yWorks/svg2pdf.js/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.
-What version are you using (exact version of svg2pdf.js and jspdf - the yWorks fork version, of course)?
+What version are you using (exact version of svg2pdf.js and jspdf)?

 **To Reproduce**
 Steps to reproduce the behavior: